 Exploratory attempt to reduce confounding (tmp).

-Although moderator analyses indicated that demand effects tend to be positive when working with students participant populations, running studies in-person, and not compensating participants, an exploratory inspection of the data revealed that these variables may be confounded.
+The above moderator analyses indicated that demand effects tend to be positive in studies with students populations, in-person procedures, and no compensation.
+However, an exploratory inspection of the data revealed that these variables may be confounded.
 For example, students were more likely to be participants in in-person (61% student samples) vs. online (14% students samples) studies.
 Students were also more likely to be participants in unpaid (65% student samples) vs. paid (11% student samples) studies.
-In hindsight, this confounding seems obvious–but it was not anticipated when we developed our analysis plan.
+In hindsight, this confounding seems obvious—but it was not anticipated when we pre-registered our analysis plan.

 As an exploratory analysis, we fit a three-level meta-analysis with student status, data collection medium, and payment status entered as effect-coded factors.
-Although it is possible that this model was overfit, student status–but not data collection medium and payment status–were significantly associated with differences in effect size.
+The results should be interpreted with some skepticism because the model may be overfit.
+Nonetheless, this exploratory analysis indicated that student status—but not data collection medium or payment status—was a significant moderator of demand effects.
+In other words, only student status is robustly associated with differences in demand effects.

 Publication bias analyses.

 Overall, publication bias analyses were inconclusive.
-For instance, a funnel plot containing all effect sizes appeared to indicate that publication bias favored instances where participants’ responses shifted in a manner consistent with the communicated hypothesis.
+For instance, a funnel plot containing all effect sizes appeared to indicate that publication bias favored instances where participants’ responses shifted in a hypothesis-consistent manner.
 However, a funnel plot where non-independent effect sizes were aggregated appeared to indicate the opposite: that publication bias favored non-significant or hypothesis-inconsistent shifts in participants’ responses.